singh-man/books/crackingTheCoding/19_hints.md

 - \#147.
 5.4     Get Next: Start with a brute force solution for each.
 - \#148.
 8.14    Can we just try all possibilities?
 What would this look like?
 - \#149.
 6.5     Play around with the jugs of water, pouring water back and forth, and see if you can measure anything other than 3 quarts or 5 quarts.
 That's a start.
 - \#150.
 8.7     Approach 1: Suppose you had all permutations of abc.
-How can you use that to get all permutations  of abed?
+How can you use that to get all permutations  of abcd?
 - \#151.
 5.5     Reverse engineer this, starting from the outermost layer to the innermost layer.
 - \#152.
 8.1     Approach this from the top down.
 What is the very last hop the child made?
 - \#153.
 7.1     Note that a "card deck" is very broad.
 You might want to think about a reasonable scope to the problem.